The Gordimer mss., 1934-2004, consist of the papers of South African author Nadine Gordimer (1923- ).

-The Gordimer mss., 1934-1991, consist of the papers of South African author Nadine Gordimer.
 Gordimer was born in Springs, South Africa in 1923.
-At age 11 she began her writing career, her first writings appearing in the children's section of the Johannesburg Sunday Express.
+At age 13 she began her writing career, her first writings appearing in the children's section of the Johannesburg Sunday Express.
 Since then she has written novels and countless short stories, articles, etc. which have been published in magazines and newspapers worldwide.
-Many of her works reflect the political and social dilemmas of living under apartheid in South Africa and consequently, several of her books have been banned in that country until very recently.
+Many of her works reflect the political and social dilemmas of living under apartheid in South Africa and consequently, several of her books were banned in that country during that period.

 Apart from her many achievements in writing, Gordimer has been visiting professor and lecturer at several American universities.
 She is a founder and executive member of the Congress of South African Writers and has encouraged and supported new writers, especially young African authors and poets.

-The collection consists of correspondence, short stories, novels, articles, lectures and speeches, a childhood diary, notebooks and research materials.
-In addition are scripts, many adapted from Gordimer's short stories and novels by her and others.
-There is extensive correspondence with her colleagues, literary agents and publishers, as well as with many magazines such as The New Yorker where many of her short stories were published.
-Correspondents include: Cyrilly Abels, Chinua Achebe, Roger Angell, Frank Rosslyn Bradlow, Thelma Gutsche, Trevor Huddleston, Roland Joffe, George William Lanning, Bernth Lindfors, Frank McShane, Herbert Mitgang, Alan Stewart Paton, Es'kia Mphahlele, Michael Scammell, Harvey Shapiro, Rowland James Smith, James Stern, Efua Theodora Morgue Sutherland, Paul Theroux, Per Erik Wastberg, Katherine Sergeant Angell White, and Helen Yglesias.
+The collection consists of correspondence, short stories and essays, novels, articles, lectures and speeches, a childhood diary, notebooks and research materials.
+In addition are scripts, many adapted from Gordimer's short stories and novels by her and others, and related material regarding contract negotiations.
+There is extensive correspondence with her colleagues, literary agents, especially Russell and Volkening, and publishers, as well as with many magazines such as The New Yorker where many of her short stories were published.
+Correspondents include: Cyrilly Abels, Chinua Achebe, Roger Angell, Frank Rosslyn Bradlow, Thelma Gutsche, Trevor Huddleston, Roland Joffé, George William Lanning, Bernth Lindfors, Frank McShane, Herbert Mitgang, Alan Stewart Paton, Es'kia Mphahlele, Michael Scammell, Harvey Shapiro, Rowland James Smith, James Stern, Efua Theodora Morgue Sutherland, Paul Theroux, Per Erik Wästberg, Katherine Sergeant Angell White, and Helen Yglesias.